 Off-street trails consist of both paved and unpaved (gravel or grass surface) paths which provide varying levels of access to pedestrians, bicyclists, and other wheeled mobility users.
 Off-street trails provide connections between schools, parks, transit stops, and other facilities of public interest, in locations which do not follow the existing street alignment.
 They also provide recreational opportunities for the community.
-The existing trail network includes a total of 17.3 miles of paved paths, including a 7.2-mile section of the regional East Lake Sammamish Trail, and 11.1 miles of unpaved paths.
-This excludes unpaved trails within the city and neighborhood parks.
-The existing off-street trails are shown in Figure 15.
+The City operates its own trail network and has several county-owned trails within or near to Sammamish City limits, including a 7.3-mile paved section of the regional East Lake Sammamish Trail.
+More information on trails can be found in the City's Park, Recreation, and Open Space Plan.
+The existing off-street trails are included in Figure 16.

-FIGURE 15: 2023 NONMOTORIZED FACILITIES
+FIGURE 16.
+2023 NONMOTORIZED FACILITIES